teknologi-umum/blog/content/the-basics-of-go.md

 func main() {
   // Oh by the way, this is a comment. var str string // Declares a variable called str, which holds an empty string
-  // Due to the is equivalent to: var str string = ""
+  // The declaration above is equivalent to: var str string = ""
   // Why is that?
 We'll touch that in a minute.